Requesting information (Wob request)

 What is it?

-Government information should be public as much as possible.
-This is stated in the Public Access Act (Wob).
-For example, you are entitled to information about the municipality's policies and decisions.
-The municipality informs its residents about this through press releases, door-to-door newspapers or the website.
+Government information must be as public as possible.
+This is stipulated in the Government Information (Public Access) Act (Wob).
+For example, you have the right to information about municipal policy and decisions.
+The municipality informs its residents about this via press releases, local newspapers, or its website.

-If you want to request information that the municipality has not (yet) made public, you can submit a Wob request to the municipality.
+If you wish to request information that the municipality has not (yet) made public, you can submit a Wob request to the municipality.

-Note!
-If you also want to reuse this information, do not submit a Wob request but a Who request.
+Please note!
+If you also wish to reuse this information, you must submit a WHO request rather than a WOB request.

 How does it work?